fiskaltrust/release-notes/portal/portal-sprint-78.md

 ![cashbox-wrong-queuede](images/sprint-78/cashbox-wrong-queuede.png)<br /><br />

-#### DE - Filter ReceiptJournals and ActionJournals by type
+#### DE - Filter ReceiptJournals and fiskaltrust.ActionJournals by type
-To simplify finding specific receipt journals or action journals in the Portal, we added a filter functionality to the respective pages.
+To simplify finding specific receipt journals or fiskaltrust.ActionJournal s in the Portal, we added a filter functionality to the respective pages.
 It is now possible to limit the display one of the following receipt types:

 - All receipts
 - Zero receipts